-During 2015, our audit committee met four times (including telephonic meetings) and took action by written consent one time.
-Each of the members of the audit committee has been determined to be an "independent director" under applicable SEC rules and the applicable NASDAQ Listing Rules.
+During 2016, our audit committee met four times (including telephonic meetings) and did not take any action by written consent.
+Each of the members of the audit committee has been determined to be an "independent director" under applicable SEC rules and NASDAQ Listing Rules.
 Our board of directors has affirmatively determined that Mr. Twomey is designated as an "audit committee financial expert."